sbuschjaeger/PyPruning/Readme.md

 # Acknowledgements

-Special thanks goes to Henri Petuker (henri.petuker@tu-dortmund.de) who implemented the initial version of many of these algorithms during his bachelor.
+Special thanks goes to Henri Petuker (henri.petuker@tu-dortmund.de) who implemented the initial version of many of these algorithms during his bachelor thesis.